paolo-projects/rftool/README.md

 The modified method takes an USB file descriptor where the necessary permissions have already been granted and the connection secured.

-Additionally, the native code uses the KissFFT library to perform the Fourier transform on the received data, sets up a specific thread for the FFT and spectrogram update.
+Additionally, the native code uses the [fftw](https://www.fftw.org/) library to perform the Fourier transform on the received data, sets up a specific thread for the FFT and spectrogram update.
 The FFT is also used to detect a signal above a certain threshold, so to start recording the signal when set up in auto-record mode.

 ## Functions